ErniW/Arduino-distance-sensors-comparison/README.md

 ### Notes:
 - **Analog sensors win in terms of simplicity of connection and they're very accurate.**
-- *They have a large blind spot (13.3% / 12.5% of their total range).*
+- *They have a large blind spot (13.3% / 12.5% of their total range) which must be taken into account.*
 - *Theoretically you can compute polynomial regression model to calibrate your sensor to improve accuracy.
 I guess my students aren't proficient in machine learning nor statistics so I won't explain it further.*
 - *Sunlight can cause noise in measurements.*